YangshuaiWang/YangshuaiWang.github.io/_pages/researches.md

-## Mathematical Modeling and Algorithms of Modeling Materials
+## Mathematical Modeling and Algorithms for Material Simulations

+My research is dedicated to developing advanced mathematical models and computational algorithms for simulating material behaviors, particularly in the context of defects, multi-lattice structures, and phase transitions.
+The goal is to bridge theoretical insights with efficient numerical techniques, enabling accurate and scalable solutions for complex material systems.

 **Highlights:**

-- boundary conditions of defect simulations;
+- *Boundary Conditions for Defect Simulations*:
+  - Development of mathematically rigorous and physically consistent boundary conditions to model defects in crystalline materials.

+- **Regularity Estimates for Defect Equilibrium**:
-- regularity estimate of defect equilibrium;
+  - Analytical study of the regularity properties of defect solutions, ensuring stability and well-posedness in equilibrium configurations.

-- multi-lattices modeling;
-- Cauchy-Born rule;
+- *Efficient Algorithms for Geometry Optimization and Transition State Calculations*:
-- Fast algorithms of geometry optimization and minmum energy path and transition state finding;
+  - Development of fast and reliable algorithms for geometry optimization, minimum energy path identification, and transition state finding in material systems.

-- Phase Field Crystals model and numerical algorithm;
+- **Phase-Field Crystal (PFC) Models, Cauchy-Born Rule, and Numerical Algorithms**:
+  - Design and implementation of PFC models to study mesoscale material behaviors, coupled with efficient numerical algorithms for dynamic simulations.
+  - Extensions and applications of the Cauchy-Born framework for linking atomistic and continuum scales in material simulations.

 **Corresponding Papers:**
 >